 Once they find an opportunity that fits everything they are looking for, it is important to read the entire post and then read it repeatedly.
 They might want to give it another once over to fully absorb what the post is looking for.
 Make sure to take note of eligibility and other requirements.

-This may be overly meticulous, but it is always better fully understand the post instead of taking a chance to miss crucial elements.
+While it may seem overly meticulous, fully understanding the post is always preferable to the risk of overlooking crucial elements.
 This is a great way to take note of what the job entails.

 It could also give you the opportunity to note down any information that is not included in the post.